icsa-hua/video_processing_system/README.md

 * Shapely (python package)
 * FastAPI (python package)
 * Streamlit (python package)

+### Required Hardware
+The program will execute with a CPU-only systems however it is recommended that there is an
+NVIDIA GPU to significantly improve performance.

+The program was developed and executed on WSL
+(Linux system) but was tested also on MAC OS.

+The UI is not compatible with MAC OS due to the way python handles multiprocessing pipelines (no need for all objects/functions to be picklable).

 Works on WSL and Linux.
 ## Installation Instructions